DianZzzz/DianZzzz.github.io/_finance/CFA/Capital-Market-Expectations.md

 1. Under the assumption of full integration with the global market portofolio:
     Risk Premium = β * Global Risk Premium = ρ * (SD of asset / SD of market) * Global Risk Premium = ρ * SD of asset * Global Sharpe Ratio

-2. Under the assumption of full segmentation of markets: β = 1 and each asset is their own market
+2. Under the assumption of full segmentation of markets, β = 1 and each asset is their own market
     Risk Premium = 1 * Market Risk Premium = 1 * SD of asset * (Risk premium of the asset / SD of asset) = Asset Risk * Asset Sharpe Ratio